andreacipriani/andreacipriani.github.io/_projects/memore.md

 #### Memore

-The name: [Memore](https://en.wiktionary.org/wiki/memore) in Latin means "retaining memory", that refers to the act of collecting all the data we can about ourselves; but if you read _Memore_ in English, it's "Me, more" - that is the effect of using the data to set up good habits and work towards a better version of yourself.
+The name: [Memore](https://en.wiktionary.org/wiki/memore) in Latin means "retaining memory", that refers to the act of collecting meaningful data about ourselves; but if you read _Memore_ in English, as "Me, more" - that is the effect of using the data to set up good habits and work towards a better version of yourself.
 I love this name for the idea and I've reserved a domain for it at [www.memore.ai](http://www.memore.ai) :)

 The idea could be summarized as follows: